 SAFE HOMES is a program that empowers parents and guardians to create a community of like-minded people who have pledged to not allow underage alcohol and drug use in their homes and on their property.
-There is also a second pledge to provide a secure storage place for firearms, matches, toxic chemicals, and to monitor computer use.

 IT’S JUST COMMON SENSE – AND THE LAW